bdbotond/dual_face_age_pred/README.md

 # Age prediction from front and side images
- Our goal was to predict the age from different angels photos, and check if the predictions can be improved if we use two images at the same time
+ Our goal was to predict the age from different angels photos, and check if the predictions can be improved if we use two images at the same time.
+We achived

 # Dataset description